US Cash Products-Refinery outage boosts Midwest gasoline

 * Futures market volatility sidelines harbor traders

-NEW YORK, Aug 9 Midwest gasoline differentials rose on Tuesday, buoyed by strong buying following a regional refinery outage.
+NEW YORK, Aug 9 Midwest gasoline differentials rose on Tuesday, buoyed by strong buying interest following a refinery outage in the region.

 shut down all units at its 198,400 barrel-per-day refinery in